“It’s now possible to create more consumable instructional content that’s accessible to the learner in the moment they need to learn.”

-Microcontent is the name now given to those short, focused building blocks of any microlearning solution.
+Microcontent is the name given to short, focused bite sized chunks of a digital learning solution.
 How micro is microcontent?
-We like to think of each piece of microcontent as being a “single-outcome” resource as a good rule of thumb.
-If, having completed it, a learner had learned the one small thing that piece of microcontent was created to explain or show, then that’s a pretty successful outcome.
+A good rule of thumb is think of each piece of microcontent as being a 'single-outcome' resource.
+If a learner retains the knowledge that the microcontent was created to explain or show, then that’s a good outcome.

-Basic AI has already crept into online learning.
-We’re already all familiar with chatbots and instruction from a ‘human’ computer voice.
-But intelligent algorithms are being built into learning systems, analysing results and making intelligent decisions.
-The algorithms are learning and deploying changing strategies and will only continue to grow in complexity, allowing adaptive learning to become more sophisticated; it is going further than personalising a learning solution based on test results, but looks at the ability of learners to apply knowledge to real life scenarios and at the confidence demonstrated by learners in doing so.
+Basic AI has already crept into online learning – for instance, chatbots and instruction from a ‘human’ computer voice.
+Now, intelligent algorithms are being built into learning systems to analyse results and make intelligent decisions.
+These algorithms are constantly learning and growing in complexity, allowing adaptive learning to become more sophisticated.
+They no longer personalise a learning solution based on test results alone.
+Now they consider the ability of learners to apply knowledge to real-life situations and their confidence in doing so.

-In this way, intelligent software can now identify where learners fall short of the skills and knowledge required and tailor a learning path through necessary content.
-Platforms that support personalised learning programmes are finally catching up with the concepts of spaced practice and adaptive learning.
-The built-in intelligence can be constantly assessing each individual learner’s competence, and the tool will bring them along a unique learning path.
+In this way, intelligent software can now identify gaps in learners’ skills and knowledge.
+They can also tailor a learning pathway to include spaced practice and adaptive learning.
+The built-in intelligence constantly assesses each individual learner’s competence, and brings them along a unique learning journey.

-Your small chunks of relevant, digestible content are served up to each learner at regular intervals, repeating and reinforcing key information, and introducing new topics at an appropriate time.
-Competent learners can be fast-tracked through a learning programme; learners that need more time and opportunities to learn are also catered for.
+Your small chunks of relevant, digestible content are served up to each learner at regular intervals.
+Key information is repeated and reinforced, and new topics are introduced at an appropriate time.
+Competent learners can be fast-tracked through a learning programme.
+Learners that need more time and opportunities to learn are also catered for.

 Where to start